-In my research, my students and I examine various aspects of cognitive development and language learning in infants and young children.
+My students and I examine various aspects of cognitive development and language learning in infants and young children.
 I am particularly interested in the interaction between cognition and language from infancy into early childhood.
 Much of my work has focused on the early development of spatial skills, the acquisition of spatial language, and links and causal relations across these two domains.
-Other work has examined how infants and children acquire a second language and this acquisition may shape underlying concepts.

 Chen, J., Meng, X.Z., Zhu, L.Q., Casasola, M. & Tardif, T. (2015).
 English- and Mandarin-learning infants’ discrimination of actions and objects in dynamic events.
 Developmental Psychology. http://dx/doi.org/10.1037/a0039474

 Casasola, M., & Park, Y. (2013).
 Developmental changes in infant spatial categorization: When more is better and less is enough.
 Child Development, 84, 1004-1019.

 Casasola, M., Bhagwat, J., & Burke, A. S. (2009).
 Learning to form a spatial category of tight-fit relations: How experience with a label can give a boost.
 Developmental Psychology, 45, 711-723.

 Casasola, M., Cohen, L.B., & Chiarello, E. (2003).
 Six-month-old infants’ categorization of containment spatial relations.
 Child Development, 74, 679-693.

 Board member, International Congress on Infant Studies